 Collecting funds on behalf of the Institute is a complex task with many moving parts.
 In addition to billing and collecting, the Accounts Receivable team tracks the inflow of payments from many sources, creates invoices and bills in foreign currencies, and sends out dunning letters for overdue payments.
 The team closes out receivables for the Institute and ensures MIT’s compliance with Massachusetts collection laws.

 The Accounts Receivable team is charged with knowing—at any given moment—exactly how much is owed to the Institute as a whole.
-Timely payments and accurate information help the Treasury and Planning team to effectively manage cash flow, which in turn supports MIT’s overall financial strength.
+Timely payments and accurate information help VPF’s Treasury and Planning team to effectively manage cash flow, which in turn supports MIT’s overall financial strength.